-Join Frema and Samantha for our fourth annual Yoga Retreat in Puerto Vallarta, Mexico
+Join Frema and Samantha for our fifth annual Yoga Retreat in Puerto Vallarta, Mexico

 This All Levels Retreat includes Iyengar

 authentic homecooked food and beautiful

 accommodations at the Casa Dulce Vida in Puerto Vallarta, Mexico